IHS & VCC study the impact of Covid-19 on Rotterdam

 As a part of the Vital Cities and Citizens Erasmus Initiative, IHS conducts research on how Rotterdam can effectively recover from the corona crisis and increase its resilience.
 This project is co-developed by the City of Rotterdam and Vital Cities and Citizens (VCC).

 Rotterdam has set up an Impact Crisis Team, which aims to study how Rotterdam and its citizens can recover from the COVID-19 crisis, learn and thrive.
 This pandemic presents many cities with major social and economic wellbeing challenges.
 The aim is to interpret the impact of the corona crisis on the city through research.
 With the interwoven knowledge and insight into facts and figures (knowledge-based and data-driven), the city of Rotterdam can be enabled to increase the resilience of the city and its inhabitants.

 IHS & Vital Cities and Citizens' role in the project

-The ‘Vital Cities and Citizens’ Erasmus initiative, which IHS is a part of, plays an important role in this research project.
-IHS colleagues, among which prof.dr.
-Jurian Edelenbos (academic director of VCC) and Dr. Jan Fransen (theme leader within VCC) are working on this project since April 15.
+The ‘Vital Cities and Citizens’ Erasmus initiative, headed by IHS staff prof.dr.
+Jurian Edelenbos (academic director of VCC) and Dr. Jan Fransen (theme leader within VCC) are working on this project since April.
+In addition, several other researchers cooperate on this project, such as Dr. Naomi van Stapele, Dr. Brian Godor, Dr. Mike Duijn and IHS alumna Daniela Ochoa Peralta.
+Together, they published a series of policy letters containing advice for municipalities.
 The role of VCC within this entire impact study Covid-19, initially focuses on gathering information that is needed to accelerate the recovery of the city of Rotterdam in order to emerge stronger from this crisis and be more resilient in the future, according to the principle “Building Back Stronger”.

 More details about the study